 Goal #2: Provide an opportunity for Rutgers students to contribute to solutions of societal problems; view American life from a fresh perspective; and develop a better understanding of their responsibilities as citizens.

-Rutgers Summer Service Internship (RSSI) Program provides select students from Rutgers-Camden, Newark, and New Brunswick with an opportunity to earn up to $5,000 while interning for a minimum of 150-hours over 10-12 weeks during the summer at a public service non-profit organization or direct-service government office.
+Rutgers Scarlet Service Internship (RSSI) Program provides select students from Rutgers-Camden, Newark, and New Brunswick with an opportunity to earn up to $5,000 while interning for a minimum of 150-hours in no less than 10-12 weeks during the summer at a public service non-profit organization or direct-service government office.
+These internships are “in-person” internships and 75-100% of the work will be done at the site.
 Students also participate in a concurrent virtual, asynchronous internship course designed to explore and engage with the topic of public service while building their career readiness and professionalism skills.

-Students are required to attend three in-person events/seminars at the beginning (April), middle (July), and end (September) of the RSSI Program.
+Students are required to attend three in-person events/seminars at the beginning (April), middle (July), and end (September) of the RSSI Program, and a virtual RSSI orientation in Spring 2025.
 Specific dates will be announced soon.
 Travel to Rutgers-New Brunswick campus is necessary for two of these events.

-The application process for this Program is open to Rutgers-Camden, New Brunswick, and Newark current sophomores and juniors.
+The application process for this Program is open to Rutgers-Camden, New Brunswick, and Newark current sophomores and juniors who will have 61-91 credits completed by the end of the Spring 2025 semester.
 Applicants must have an overall cumulative GPA of 2.5 or higher and be in good standing with the university.
 Applicants must also have the ability to travel to an internship site in New Jersey, New York City, or Philadelphia region, and have a passion for community engagement and/or public service.

-Students who participated in the RSSI Summer 2022 cohort are not eligible to re-apply.
+Students who participated in previous RSSI Program cohorts are not eligible to reapply.

 Yes, international students eligible for Curriculum Practical Training (CPT) can apply to the RSSI Program.
 This includes the fulfillment of at least one academic year in the United States.
 You can find additional information on Curricular Practical Training (CPT) here.

-Stipends and Experience: Students selected for RSSI receive $5,000 for completing complete a minimum of 150-hour hands-on summer internship in public service where they make a difference, contribute to solutions of societal problems, view American life from a fresh perspective, and develop a better understanding of their responsibilities as citizens.
+Stipends and Experience: Students selected for RSSI receive $5,000 for completing a minimum of 150-hour at a hands-on summer internship in public service where they make a difference, contribute to solutions to societal problems, view American life from a fresh perspective, and develop a better understanding of their responsibilities as citizens.
 Rutgers stipends are paid in two installments as long as students are making satisfactory progress towards internship goals.

 Knowledge and Scholarships: Accepted students participate in a concurrent virtual, asynchronous course designed to explore and engage with the topic of public service while building their career readiness and professionalism skills.
 RSSI students also receive a scholarship to cover the expense of the 3-credit course.